 Do you think it would make a difference if we really believed that Jesus was actively making opportunities for us wherever we live and wherever we go?
 I don’t know about you, but this gets me much more excited than a gold mansion with silver lining.

-And isn’t this consistent with all that we have looked at so far?
+Isn’t this consistent with all that we have looked at so far?
 Jesus told the disciples that He wouldn’t leave them as orphans, but that He would come to them.
-He said that He and the Father were going to make their “abode” with us.
+He said that He and the Father were going to make their “abode” with them—with us.
 That abode is here.
 That abode is right now.
 It is not merely off in some unknown future when we depart this world.

-Now, I don’t think you need to give this passage up for funerals, for surely when we die, we will depart and be with the Lord in our spiritual bodies.
-But, I would encourage you to think of this passage as a both “here and now” and “later”.
+Now, I don’t think you need to give up this passage for funerals, for surely when we die, we will depart and be with the Lord in our spiritual bodies.
+But, I would encourage you to think of this passage as both “here and now” and “later”.
+Then use it for your life today while you are still breathing.

 Comments